syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Visual-Studio-Mac-Extensions/Create-Project.md

 The following procedure illustrates how to install Syncfusion Xamarin Extension in Visual Studio for Mac.

-1. Follow this guideline to install the Essential Studio for Xamarin Mac build if not installed, then you will get the Visual Studio for Mac Extensions in installed location
+1. Follow this guideline to install the Essential Studio for Xamarin Mac build if not installed, then you will get the Visual Studio for Mac Extensions in installed location.

-**Location:**
+##Location:##

 Eg: {Documents}\Syncfusion\{version}\{platform}\Xamarin\Extension\Syncfusion Xamarin VS Mac Extensions.mpack